Murray918/Arrays_Loops_Objects-Homework/README.md

 ## Setup

-0. Get in today's directory in your `salty-sardines` directory.

-1. From inside of today's directory, *Fork* this repo and clone it.
-(While you're doing that, ask yourself: Why are we forking and cloning and not just cloning)?

-2. (Did you see this coming?)
-Inside the directory created by the clone, build our file structure (index.html and js file).
-Put your answers in `app.js`.

-3. Keep your answers organized!
-Included a commented header for each section in your answers file.
+0. Fork this repository from my git hub and clone it into the directory that with all of your other assignments

+1.  create a file called `app.js` inside of the coled directory `cd <cloned directory name>`
+`touch app.js`

+2. track and commit all files
+`git add .`
+`git commit -m '<mestage>'`
+your first commit should look something like this 'ceate app.js file'

+3. push this repo to your github
+`git push -u oirigin master`

 4. If you're stuck on something for "too long" or get overly frustrated, make a comment and move on.
 Return to it later.

 5. After each section (even if you're not fully done with it), *add* and *commit* your work.
 Use the commit messages that you see at the end of each section.
 If you go back and fix a section, commit again with an updated message.
+We want to see at-least one commit for each problem.

-6. When you are done with your homework, push to your fork and then and make a pull request.
+6. When you are done with your homework, push to your fork and then and make a pull request to my github.

 * Remember: the "Bonus" questions and the "Hungry for More" questions don't count against you, they're just extra questions if you wanna push beyond the baseline.